iamjuankim/portfolio/README.md

 ## 2. ImageSorter

-A project utilizing Python's TensorFlow library to analyze the actual quality of uploaded images and compress them to reduce file size.
+A project utilizing Python's TensorFlow library to analyze the actual quality of uploaded images and compress them to reduce file size. **The project is currently ongoing.**

 ### Files:
 - **img_create.py**: